Skip to Content

 Watercolor illustration of the Hayden variety of mango by Royal Charles Steadman, 1923.

 More fresh mangoes are eaten every day than any other fruit.
 The mango is the national fruit of India, Pakistan, and the Philippines.
-It is also the national tree of Bangladesh.
-In India, harvest and sale of mangoes are during March–May and this is annually covered by news agencies.
+It is also Bangladesh’s national tree.
+In India, the harvest and sale of mangoes are from March– May and news agencies annually cover this.

 Watercolor fruit pineapple painting by James Shull 1919.

-I think of the pineapple as the king of fruits, it is so majestic looking with its armor and crown.
-The pineapple is actually a welcoming symbol, which is perhaps why it’s such a popular image in home interiors.
+I think of the pineapple as the king of fruits; it looks majestic with its armour and crown.
+The pineapple is a welcoming symbol, which is perhaps why it’s such a popular image in home interiors.

-Maria Sibylla Merian painted some beautiful pineapples with insect.
+Maria Sibylla Merian painted some beautiful pineapples with insects.
+And you’ll find a whole collection of pineapple drawings on the Pictureboxblue.

 Botanical illustration of a cut papaya by Mary Arnold, 1912.

-The ripe fruit of the papaya is usually eaten raw it is enhanced with a squeeze of lime.
+The ripe fruit of the papaya is usually eaten raw, but it is enhanced with a squeeze of lime.
 The unripe green fruit can be eaten cooked and is used as an ingredient in salads.
-Raw papaya is a very popular ingredient in Thai cuisine like the famous Sam Tom salad.
+Raw papaya, like the famous Sam Tom salad, is a popular ingredient in Thai cuisine.

 23. Watercolor Fruit Print – Guava